 Family meetings are like a group huddle in sports.
 Everyone is listening; everyone is participating.
 You’re making a plan together so everyone can do their part to help the team succeed.
-When you’re first starting out or you have young children, you may only need 15 minutes.

-At the first meeting, talk about why you want to have a family meeting at all.
+Other than that, at the first meeting, talk about why you want to have a family meeting at all.
 This may be a big change for your team, and you need everyone’s buy-in to make it work.

 If there’s resistance, remind everyone you are not the family secretary, maid, or chauffeur.
 You are, in fact, the family LEADER.
 Your spouse/partner should be your co-leader.
 Leaders train, mentor, enable, and support.
 They do not manage every detail themselves.